bblhd/crwm/README.md

 Crwm (Column Row Window Manager, pronounced crumb) is a manual tiling window manager for X somewhat inspired by plan9's acme text editor, as well as a variety of window managers such as bspwm, i3wm, rio, dwm, and others.

-The essential pitch behind crwm is that a series of columns each containing a series of rows is a functional and efficent way of managing the tiling window space.
+The essential pitch behind crwm is that a series of columns each containing a series of rows could be a functional and efficent way of managing the tiling window space.
 It produces practical ways of managing visible windows, and keeps the system as a whole managable in the eyes of both the programmer and the user.

 ## Usage